avdmerbel/AEvdMerbel_Thesis_StatisticalMatching/README.md

 # Statistical Matching using the Instrumental Variable Assumption

 ## 1. Introduction
 The purpose of this project is to evaluate the use of an instrumental variable assumption when statistically matching two data sets.
 Within this project the focus lies on categorical variables with two categories each, which is the premise the functions outlined below are based on.
 In section 2 each functions purpose is described.
 The input arguments and their formats are given and the output is outlined.
+Section 3 includes coding examples of the use of the functions.

 ## 2. Functions
 ### a.
 Generating data
 #### i.
 GeneratePopulation_InstrumentalVariable
 This function generates a population distribution under the instrumental variable assumption (conditional independence of the instrumental variable and the outcome, given the mediator).
-Note: this function uses the Reverse_OddsRatio function detailed in 2e: Support functions.

 **REQUIRED PACKAGES**: dplyr, sampling

+**REQUIRED FUNCTIONS**: Reverse_OddsRatio

 INPUT													| description
 ------------------------------|---------------------------------------------------------------------------------------------